Opium: Illegal production

 Chinese production mainly trades with and profits from North America.
 In 2002, they were seeking to expand through eastern United States.
 In the post 9/11 era, trading between borders became difficult and because new international laws were set into place, the opium trade became more diffused.
 Power shifted from remote to high-end smugglers and opium traders.
 Outsourcing became a huge factor for survival for many smugglers and opium farmers.

-In 2023 Burma overtook Afghanistan and became the world's largest producer of opium, producing 1080 metric tones according the UN Southeast Asia Opium Survey report.
+In 2023 Burma overtook Afghanistan and became the world's largest producer of opium, producing 1,080 metric tons according the UN Southeast Asia Opium Survey report.

 Legal production

 Legal opium production is allowed under the United Nations Single Convention on Narcotic Drugs and other international drug treaties, subject to strict supervision by the law enforcement agencies of individual countries.
 The leading legal production method is the Robertson-Gregory process, whereby the entire poppy, excluding roots and leaves, is mashed and stewed in dilute acid solutions.
 The alkaloids are then recovered via acid-base extraction and purified.
 The exact date of its discovery is unknown, but it was described by Wurtz in his Dictionnaire de chimie pure et appliquée published in 1868.

 Legal opium production in India is much more traditional.
 As of 2008, opium was collected by farmers who were licensed to grow 0.1 ha of opium poppies, who to maintain their licences needed to sell 56 kilograms of unadulterated raw opium paste.
 The price of opium paste is fixed by the government according to the quality and quantity tendered.
 The average is around 1500 rupees per kilogram.
-Some additional money is made by drying the poppy heads and collecting poppy seeds, and a small fraction of opium beyond the quota may be consumed locally or diverted to the black market.
+Some additional money is made by drying the poppy heads and collecting poppy seeds, and a small fraction of opium beyond the quota is sometimes consumed locally or diverted to the black market.
 The opium paste is dried and processed into government opium and alkaloid factories before it is packed into cases of 60 kilograms for export.
 Purification of chemical constituents is done in India for domestic production, but typically done abroad by foreign importers.

 Legal opium importation from India and Turkey is conducted by Mallinckrodt, Noramco, Abbott Laboratories, Purdue Pharma, and Cody Laboratories Inc. in the United States, and legal opium production is conducted by GlaxoSmithKline, Johnson & Johnson, Johnson Matthey, and Mayne in Tasmania, Australia; Sanofi Aventis in France; Shionogi Pharmaceutical in Japan; and MacFarlan Smith in the United Kingdom.
-The UN treaty requires that every country submit annual reports to the International Narcotics Control Board, stating that year's actual consumption of many classes of controlled drugs as well as opioids and projecting required quantities for the next year.
-This is to allow trends in consumption to be monitored and production quotas allotted.
+Under the international drug control system, International Narcotics Control Board monitoring is based primarily on information submitted by governments, including annual statistical reports, estimates and assessments, and official communications; the Board uses this process to assess global, regional and national trends and evaluate national control measures.